|

 A 125-name petition gathered by the Campbelltown Catholic Club on behalf of the CMCT was lampooned by the Scenic Hills Association as 'not exactly evidence of overwhelming community support' when compared with other community campaigns such as Windsor Bridge (30,000), a coal mine protest at Berrima (16,000+), anti-lock out laws (53,000) and the reams of 10,000+ name petitions on the NSW Parliamentary record.
 The vast majority of the CMCT petitioners were from outside the Campbelltown area or working for the funeral industry.

-mostly from the funeral industry and Church officialdom - leaving no room for the community.
+Emotions ran high as the Catholic Metropolitan Cemeteries Trust (CMCT) packed out the Council chamber with 'suits' - mostly from the funeral industry and Church officialdom - leaving no room for the community.
 Former MP Bryan Doyle had a seat reserved with the CMCT, while the owners of Varro Ville Homestead - whose home is in the middle of the cemetery land - could not get into the main chamber.
 Most of the Scenic Hills supporters, including registered speakers against the cemetery, had to listen to the proceedings through a faint speaker in the lobby until called.
 Around 40+ people gathered downstairs - among them were the elderly and disabled.
 Many had to leave after the sound system collapsed.
 The vision of a community being crushed and shut out by a greedy, commercial developer - of the Sydney Catholic Archdiocese no less - told the real story.

 Two councillors, Cr Paul Lake ('Community First' Party) and Cr Paul Hawker (Liberal, retiring at the next elections) sat as Council's representatives on the JRPP despite protests from the community and fellow councillors that they should stand down because Council was in 'caretaker mode' prior to council elections on September 10, and neither could be held accountable unless re-elected.
 Both councillors previously voted with government appointees on the JRPP at a PreGateway Review to overturn Campbelltown Council's decision to reject the cemetery - causing outrage on social media.
 They asked few questions on Thursday leaving that mostly to the government appointees.

+After four hours of speeches and questioning, the JRPP announced that it would defer the decision, giving no indication of when it would make it.
 MP Chanthivong asked how people would be notified and whether it would reveal how the panelists voted.
 The JRPP said it would email those who had lodged submissions and post the decision on its website; if the decision was not unanimous it would state how panelists voted.

 Given the number of objectors, the decision should not have been rushed on the night, but we wonder whether the deferral was more about the risk of announcing an unpopular decision when emotions were running so high.